charlie0129/batt/README.md

 2. Put the binary somewhere safe.
 You don't want to move it after installation.
 It is recommended to save it in your `$PATH`.
 For example, `/usr/local/bin`.
 3. Run `batt` in terminal to see if it works.
 If it works, it will show help messages.
 4. Install daemon.
 This component is what actually controls charging.
 Run `sudo batt install` to install the daemon.
 If you do not want to use `sudo` every time, e.g., when setting charge limits, add the `--allow-non-root-access` flag (but you will sacrifice security for convenience).
 To uninstall the daemon, run `sudo batt uninstall`.
 5. Test if it works by running `sudo batt status`.
-If you see some JSON config, you are good to go!
+If you see some status info, you are good to go!
 6. `batt` is now running!
 By default `batt` will set a charge limit to 60%.
 7. Time to customize it a little.
 For example, to set the charge limit to 80%, run `sudo batt limit 80`.
 8. As said before, it is recommended to disable macOS's optimized charging when using `batt`.
 To do so, open System Preferences, go to Battery, and uncheck "Optimize battery charging".